sigsum/key-mgmt/docs/key-management.md

   1. Signing requires access to a localhost-only YubiHSM and a 128-bit secret generated while the device was (re)provisioned.
-This _signing-oracle YubiHSM_ is plugged into a networked node at all times (i.e., a primary log server, a secondary log server, or a witness), but is only usable as a signing oracle if a YubiHSM authentication passphrase is made available.
+This _signing-oracle YubiHSM_ is plugged into a networked node at all times (i.e., a primary log server, a secondary log server, or a witness), and is only usable as a signing oracle if a YubiHSM authentication passphrase is made available.
-     The passphrase is only accessible as root if the node is in active-use.
+     The passphrase is only accessible as root and only when the node is in active use.
   2. (Re)provisioning requires access to a _backup YubiHSM_ and a different
      128-bit secret.
 Backup YubiHSMs are never plugged into a networked node;
      similarly, backup passphrases are never entered into a networked node.